cesaraustralia/DynamicGrids.jl/README.md

 ruleset = Ruleset(Life(2, 3))
 ```

-The `Rulset` wrapper seems a little redundant here, but multiple models can be
+The `Ruleset` wrapper seems a little redundant here, but multiple models can be
 combined in a `Ruleset`.
 Each rule will be run for the whole grid, in sequence,
 using appropriate optimisations depending on the parent types of each rule: